Ugly Christmas Sweater Gnomes with Fairfield World

 Upcycled Ugly Christmas Sweater Gnomes

-I hope you have enjoyed my Ugliest Christmas Sweater Gnomes and that you will use my tutorial as a jumping-off point to showcase YOUR Fairfield World creativity!
-With a wide variety of stuffings, pellets, weighted blankets, pillow forms, quilt batting and more the makers of Poly-Fil have you covered for all of your crafting needs!
-For a TON of inspiration, check out the Fairfield Instagram account and Facebook page.
-I was able to make three pairs of Ugly Christmas Sweater Gnomes from the two upcycled sweaters.
-Christmas presents done early – CHECK!
+I hope you have enjoyed my Ugly Christmas Sweater Gnomes and that you will use my tutorial as a jumping-off point to showcase YOUR Fairfield World creativity!
+With a wide variety of stuffings, pellets, weighted blankets, pillow forms, quilt batting, and more the makers of Poly-Fil have you covered for all of your crafting needs!

 Too busy to make these DIY Gnomes from Upcycled Ugly Christmas Sweaters right now?
 Pin it for later!
 I'd love for you to pin this project to your favorite craft board on Pinterest and then it’ll be waiting for you when you’re ready.